aiven/aiven-docs/docs/platform/reference/service-ip-address.md

     DNS zones.

 :::note
-Second-level domain part of `aivencloud.com` might change to another name in the future if the domain becomes unavailable for updates.
+Second-level domain part of `aivencloud.com` can change to another name in the future if the domain becomes unavailable for updates.
 :::

 :::important
-Always use a fully-qualified domain name returned by Aiven API.
+Always use a fully qualified domain name returned by Aiven API.
 Make sure your code doesn\'t put any constraints on the domain part or format of the returned service hostname.
 :::